Zakintaliban/ilmatrix/README.md

   - Exam: helper plan
   - Chat: general with optional context
   - Dialogue: coached session (Start → “Let’s get started!” → Send).
 Use “I’m stuck” for a short hint; after 3 topics you’ll get final feedback.
+    - Mobile: a local “+” button next to the Dialogue input opens quick actions; the global floating “+” is hidden on Dialogue to avoid duplicates.
 - Results appear within each section (no result-only tab)

 ## Prompts and guardrails